LabNow-ai/lab-dev/docker_searxng/README.md

 **Notice**: remember to check the `SEARXNG_BASE_URL` and `SEARXNG_HOSTNAME` environment variable in the config file.

-Make sure these two variables points to the same URL string.
+Make sure the `SEARXNG_BASE_URL` variables points to a URL prefix that users use to open webpage in browser.

 ```bash
 cd demo